mdn/content/files/en-us/web/html/element/script/type/importmap/index.md

 You can use the `integrity` key to provide mapping for module [integrity metadata](/en-US/docs/Web/Security/Subresource_Integrity#using_subresource_integrity).
 This enables you to ensure the integrity of dynamically or statically imported modules.
-It also enables you to provide a fallback to top-level modules or preloaded ones, in case they don't already include an "integrity" attribute.
+`integrity` also enables you to provide a fallback for top-level or preloaded modules, in case they don't already include an `integrity` attribute.

 The keys of the map represent a module URL (either an absolute one or a relative one that starts with `/`, `./`, or `../`).
 The values of the map represent integrity metadata, identical to what one would use as an "integrity" attribute value.